basler/gst-plugin-pylon/README.md

 gst-launch-1.0 pylonsrc ! videoconvert ! autovideosink
 ```

+The dynamic registration of camera features in the plugin can take ~5s on some camera models.
+An optimization is scheduled for the next release.

 The following sections describe how to select and configure the camera.

 ## Camera selection